ModUDuke/experiments/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:5765daa781
 ## Multiple Choice: Interpreting effect sizes
-The head of the marketing department at Bizer Inc., is trying to decide whether to reference a new cholesterol medicine's average treatment effect in the company's advertisements for that medicine.
-He knows that on average, the medicine reduces cholesterol in respondents by about 1mg/dL, but he's not sure whether that number is large or small; that is, whether the medicine's average treatment effect is worth advertising.
+The head of marketing at Bizer, Inc. is trying to decide whether to include a new cholesterol medicine's average treatment effect in the company's advertisements for that medicine.
+He knows that on average, the medicine reduces cholesterol in respondents by about 1mg/dL and knows that the effect is statistically different from zero.
+However, he's not sure whether that number is large or small; that is, whether the medicine's average treatment effect is worth advertising.

 If cholesterol is highly variable in the population (about 70% of the population has cholesterol between 160mg/dL and 240mg/dL), does an average treatment effect of 1mg/dL seem relatively small or relatively large?
 In other words, when an average treatment effect is substantially smaller than the standard error of the mean for a parameter, how would we tyipcally interpret the size of that average treatment effect?

 *** =instructions